Project Runway Season 11, Episode 9: "He Said, She Said"

 What do you want to make for spring?
 And in what color?

 Would you wear hot pink?
 (Daniel says yes, Michelle says no.)

 Do you think Richard will make it past the next challenge?

-Posted on Mar 22nd, 2013 in sewing, design, garment construction, fabric, designers, Project Runway, getting the look, Project Runway 11, teams edition, Lord & Taylor challenge
+Posted on in sewing, design, garment construction, fabric, Project Runway, designers, getting the look, Project Runway 11, teams edition, Lord & Taylor challenge